-Many SaaS suppliers are concerned about the changes the GDPR will impose upon their current data protection obligations, particularly in light of the uncertainties surrounding “Brexit”.
-SaaS suppliers should be aware that they will be obliged to comply with the new rules imposed by the GDPR from May next year and post Brexit.
+Many UK SaaS suppliers are concerned about continued compliance with the GDPR in light of the uncertainties surrounding “Brexit”.
+UK SaaS suppliers should be aware that they will still be obliged to comply with the the GDPR after Brexit.

 Will the GDPR apply in the UK after Brexit

-Regardless of the timing of Brexit and any agreement reached between the UK and the EU on the terms under which the UK will leave the EU, the GDPR will automatically apply in the UK, until UK data protection laws are amended.
+Regardless of the timing of Brexit and any agreement reached between the UK and the EU on the terms under which the UK will leave the EU, the GDPR automatically applies in the UK, until UK data protection laws are amended.

 GDPR applies to UK SaaS Suppliers despite Brexit